-There are the following types of support systems for deep excavations [20, 21, 22]:
+There are the following types of support systems for deep excavations [20-22]:

-- diaphragm walls or slurry trench walls,
+- Diaphragm walls or slurry trench walls.

-- prefabricated diaphragm walls,
+- Prefabricated diaphragm walls.

-- reinforced concrete (cast-in-situ or prefabricated) retaining walls
+- Reinforced concrete (cast-in-situ or prefabricated) retaining walls.

-- soldier pile walls,
+- Soldier pile walls.

-- sheetpile walls,
+- Sheet pile walls.

-- pile walls (contiguous, secant),
+- Pile walls (contiguous, secant).

-- jet-grouting and deep mixed walls,
+- Jet-grouting and deep mixed walls.

-- soil nail walls, and
+- Soil nail walls.

-- combined technologies.
+- Combined technologies.

-These technologies are applied to both the construction of transport infrastructure and the general construction.
-A depth of the excavation in the transport infrastructure construction is determined by a profile of the infrastructure route and varies from more than 10 to 30-40 m.
-The excavation depth in the general construction sector depends on the number of underground floors, and usually does not exceed 18 m.
+These technologies are applied to both the construction of transport infrastructure and general construction.
+The depth of the excavation in the transport infrastructure construction is determined by a profile of the infrastructure route and varies from more than 10 to 30-40 m.
+The excavation depth in the general construction sector depends on the number of underground floors and usually does not exceed 18 m.
 The stability of one of the above support systems for the excavation, except for soil nail walls, is provided with struts, ground anchors, or slabs of underground levels.
-Diaphragm walls, soldier pile walls, and sheetpile walls are the most economic and common types of the support system.
-The detailed information on the technology of executing the support systems for deep excavations is presented in the papers [21, 23].
+Diaphragm walls, soldier pile walls, and sheet pile walls are the most economical and common types of support systems.
+Detailed information on the technology of executing the support systems for deep excavations is presented in the papers [21, 23].